LibrariesHacked/librarieshacked.github.io/_posts/2023-02-19-a-digital-library-community.md

 | Library metadata                                     | 49%      |
 | Hardware (e.g. kiosks, 3D printers, RFID)            | 38%      |

 Big hitters were User experience, Data, and Open knowledge.
 Digital transformation, Library websites and online catalogues were also popular.
-I'm conscious that these are all things of particular interest to myself, and so likely to be over-represented in the results for a survey I promote.
+I'm conscious that these are all things of interest to myself, and so likely to be over-represented in the results of a survey I promoted.
 But, does that matter?

-In general it's good to se a wide range of topics get good feedback, and shows that a community wouldn't struggle for topics of discussion.
+In general it's good to see a wide range of topics get good feedback, and shows that we wouldn't struggle for topics of discussion.

 ### If attending an event or meetup would you prefer that it were in-person, online, or hybrid (a mix of both)